-Spanish meat goats, also sometimes called "Brush goats", are the descendants of goats first brought to North America by European explorers.
+Also sometimes called brush goats, they are the descendants of goats first brought to North America by European explorers.
 They are a medium sized goat; short, stocky and heavily muscled.
 Spanish meat goats are very hardy and can come in a variety of colors.
-Spanish meat goats breed year round
+They breed year round.